xobserve/xo/README.md

 2. **Quick response and development of new features and bugs**

-   Grafana is constrained by its commercial product line, complex codebase and development process, therefore many features may take years to be responded, whereas Datav is always ready to support them as long as they're reasonable.
+   Some products are constrained by its commercial product line, complex codebase and development process, therefore many features may take years to be responded, whereas Datav is always ready to support them as long as they're reasonable.

 3. **Rich settings for panels**